 Why an expressway is needed in Kāpiti

-The importance of improvement of the state highway network throughout the Kāpiti district has been identified by a number of studies.
-The SH1 network faces a number of transportation issues throughout the district.
-These include:
+The importance of improving the State Highway 1 network throughout the Kāpiti District was identified by a number of studies.
+The network faced a number of issues in the district relating to:

 - population increases